boozallen/sdp-libraries/npm/README.rst

 .. csv-table:: NPM Library Configuration Options
-   :header: "Field", "Description", "Default Value", "Options" "nodeImage", "the image in which the commands are executed", ""node:10.16.0-stretch-slim" "stash.excludes", "files to exclude", "node_modules/**", "stash.includes", "files to exclude", "**",
+   :header: "Field", "Description", "Default Value", "Options" "node_image", "the image in which the commands are executed", "node:latest" "stash.excludes", "files to exclude", "node_modules/**", "stash.includes", "files to include", "**", "test_cmd", "the command in 'npm run $test_cmd' that is executed for testing in the 'unit_test' step", "test" "test_install", "the command in 'npm $test_install' that is executed prior to the test execution", "install" "build_cmd", "the command in 'npm run $build_cmd' that is executed for the 'build' step", "build" "build_install", "the command in 'npm $build_install' that is executed prior to the build execution", "install" "npm_base", "the base directory under workspace used by 'npm audit'", "" "use_npm_default_registry", "whether to use 'https://registry.npmjs.org'", false

 External Dependencies